 Standards and Practices

-ERCOT will follow all NERC guidelines for tagging of control area interchange transactions.
+The QSE will follow all NERC guidelines for tagging of control area interchange transactions.
 ERCOT will be operated as a single Control Area.
 Therefore, no internal ERCOT transactions require tagging.
-Only transactions across ERCOT interconnections to SPP, WSCC or Mexico, will be tagged by ERCOT as prescribed in the NERC tagging guidelines.
+Only transactions across ERCOT interconnections to SPP, WSCC or Mexico, will be tagged by the QSE as prescribed in the NERC tagging guidelines.

 Operating Standards